vagabondan/docker-pxe/README.md

-Docker image for ISC DHCP server
+Docker image for PXE server
 ================================

 This Docker image is suitable for running a DHCP + TFTP + HTTP servers for your docker host